William the Conqueror: Consolidation of power

 In February 1054 the king and the Norman rebels launched a double invasion of the duchy.
-Henry led the main thrust through the county of Évreux, while the other wing, under the king's brother Odo, invaded eastern Normandy.
-William met the invasion by dividing his forces into two groups.
+Henry led the main thrust through the county of Évreux, while the other wing, under the king's half-brother Odo, invaded eastern Normandy.
+William met the invasion by dividing his forces into two.
 The first, which he led, faced Henry.
 The second, which included some who became William's firm supporters, such as Robert, Count of Eu, Walter Giffard, Roger of Mortemer, and William de Warenne, faced the other invading force.
 This second force defeated the invaders at the Battle of Mortemer.
 In addition to ending both invasions, the battle allowed the duke's ecclesiastical supporters to depose Archbishop Mauger.
 Mortemer thus marked another turning point in William's growing control of the duchy, although his conflict with the French king and the Count of Anjou continued until 1060.
 Henry and Geoffrey led another invasion of Normandy in 1057 but were defeated by William at the Battle of Varaville.
 This was the last invasion of Normandy during William's lifetime.
 In 1058, William invaded the County of Dreux and took Tillières-sur-Avre and Thimert.
 Henry attempted to dislodge William, but the siege of Thimert dragged on for two years until Henry's death.
 The deaths of Count Geoffrey and the king in 1060 cemented the shift in the balance of power towards William.

 One factor in William's favour was his marriage to Matilda of Flanders, the daughter of Count Baldwin V of Flanders.
 The union was arranged in 1049, but Pope Leo IX forbade the marriage at the Council of Rheims in October 1049.
-The marriage nevertheless went ahead sometime in the early 1050s, possibly unsanctioned by the pope.
+The marriage nevertheless went ahead in the early 1050s, possibly unsanctioned by the pope.
 According to a late source not generally considered to be reliable, papal sanction was not secured until 1059, but as papal-Norman relations in the 1050s were generally good, and Norman clergy were able to visit Rome in 1050 without incident, it was probably secured earlier.
 Papal sanction of the marriage appears to have required the founding of two monasteries in Caen – one by William and one by Matilda.
 The marriage was important in bolstering William's status, as Flanders was one of the more powerful French territories, with ties to the French royal house and to the German emperors.
 Contemporary writers considered the marriage, which produced four sons and five or six daughters, to be a success.